mlgupta/dalang/README.md

 # dalang

-Dalang is an Infrastructure as a Code (IaC) automation pipeline.
-It is built using ansible and terraform.
-Dalang automates infrastructure deployment in your multi account AWS environment.
-It can easily be plumbed into any CI/CD pipeline such as AWS Codepipeline, Ansible Tower/AWS, or Github Actions.
+Dalang is a collection of Ansible Playbooks developed for Infrastructure as a Code (IaC) automation.
+It automates infrastructure deployment in your multi-account AWS environment.
+Dalang can easily be added to any CI/CD pipeline such as AWS Codepipeline, Ansible Tower/AWS, or Github Actions.

 ## Installation/Build